YahooArchive/mojito/docs/dev_guide/code_exs/intermojit_communication.rst

 In the ``application.json`` file discussed in :ref:`impl_notes-app_config`, four mojit instances were declared: ``frame``, ``child``, ``sender``, and ``receiver``.
 Because the ``child`` instance of ``MasterMojit`` is the parent of the ``sender`` and ``receiver`` mojit instances, the controller can execute the code in the child mojit instances by calling ``actionContext.composite.done()`` in the controller.
-As you can see below, the output from the ``sender`` and ``receiver`` instances can be inserted into the view template through Handlebars expressions.
+As you can see below, the output from the ``sender`` and ``receiver`` instances can be inserted into the template through Handlebars expressions.

 .. code-block:: html